We have replaced wonder with tick-box excellence, and mystery with an impact case study.

 ‘The new programme of study in English is knowledge-based, this means its focus is on knowing facts rather than developing skills and understanding.
 It is also characterised by an increased emphasis on the technical aspects of language and less on the creative aspects.”

-I was once asked, by the then German Federal Minister of Education as it happens, as we stood together in the queue for coffee at a conference on the future of Arts Education in Europe, what it was that had made the UK such a world leader in art, design, fashion, music , theatre, etc. He was comparing the UK with his own country and the fact that, with a few notable exceptions, Germany had demonstrated nothing like that level of consistent creative output.
+I was once asked, by the then German Federal Minister of Education as it happens, as we stood together in the queue for coffee at a conference on the future of Arts Education in Europe, what it was that had made the UK such a world leader in art, design, fashion, music , theatre, etc. He was comparing the UK with his own country and the fact that, with a few notable exceptions, Germany – with a relatively successful economy compared to the UK – had demonstrated nothing like that level of consistent creative output over the years.

 The Minister said ‘Ah, that’s very interesting’…and moved on.